History of Christianity in Romania: Orthodox Church in Moldavia, Wallachia, and Romania

 The use of Romanian in church service was first introduced in Wallachia under Matei Basarab (1632–1654), and in Moldavia under Vasile Lupu (1634–1652).
 During Vasile Lupu's reign a pan-Orthodox synod adopted the "Orthodox Confession of Faith" in Iași in 1642 in order to reject any Calvinist influence over Orthodox hierarchy.
 The first complete Romanian "Book of Prayer" was published in 1679 by Metropolitan Dosoftei of Moldavia (1670–1686).
 A team of scholars also completed the Romanian translation of the Bible in 1688.

 The two principalities suffered the highest degree of Ottoman exploitation during the "Phanariot century" (1711–1821) when princes appointed by the sultans ruled in both of them.
 The second half of the 18th century, brought a spiritual renaissance, initiated by Paisius Velichkovsky.
 His influence led to a resurgence of Hesychastic prayer in the monasteries in Moldavia.
 In this period Romanian theological culture benefited from new translations from patristic literature.
 In the first decades of the 19th century theological seminaries were established in both principalities, such as in the Socola Monastery in 1803, and in Bucharest in 1836.

 A new archbishopric subordinated to the Synod of the Russian Orthodox Church was created in Chișinău when the Russian Empire annexed Bessarabia in 1812.
 The Russian authorities soon forbade its archbishop from having any connections with the Orthodox Church in the Romanian principalities.

 Romanian society embarked upon a rapid development following the reinstallation of native princes in 1821.
-For instance, the Gypsy slaves owned by the monasteries were freed in Moldavia in 1844, and in Wallachia in 1847.
+For instance, the Romani slaves owned by the monasteries were freed in Moldavia in 1844, and in Wallachia in 1847.
 The two principalities were united under Alexandru Ioan Cuza (1859–1866), and the new state adopted the name of Romania in 1862.
 In his reign, the estates of the monasteries were nationalized.
 He also endorsed the use of Romanian in the liturgy, and replaced the Cyrillic alphabet with the Romanian alphabet.
 In 1860, the first Faculty of Orthodox Theology was founded at the University of Iași.